Analysis and comparative study of non-holonomic and quasi-integrable deformations of the Nonlinear Schr\"odinger Equation: QID of the NLS equation

-\beq q_t-\frac{i}{2}q_{xx}+i\vert q\vert^{2+2\varepsilon}q=0. \eeq At this level, following the preceding discussion of NHD in Sec \ref{S2}, it cannot be identified with QID absolutely.
-By definition, QI systems support a subset (infinite or finite) of total number of charges which are anomalous, whereas after NHD deformation, {\it all} the charges of the initial system remain conserved, and thereby the system still stays integrable, subjected to additional constraints.
-However, the condition of asymptotic integrability for QI systems, especially in case of NLS equation \cite{1}, strongly suggest their conditional equivalence.
-Therefore, it is logical to expect certain limits to exist under which the QID-NHD correspondence can be realized.
+\beq q_t-\frac{i}{2}q_{xx}+i\vert q\vert^{2+2\varepsilon}q=0. \eeq The preceding discussion of NHD in Sec \ref{S2} suggests that the above system cannot be identified with QID absolutely.
+By definition QID support a subset (infinite or finite) of charges which are anomalous whereas NHD preserves {\it all} the charges of the initial system, albeit subjected to additional constraints.
+Equivalently, if the exact identification was possible then one should obtain $V_Q=\tilde{V}=V_O+V_D$.
+From Eq. \ref{NN01} that is possible iff,